 We use Skyscanner to book all our flights and if you’re flying from Bali, you can get flights to Yogyakarta and Jakarta for less than $35.

-There are actually two viewing points, both cost 20,000 entrance and you can buy snacks and food there.
-When flying a drone be careful about signal loss as drones have lost their lives here.
+There are actually two viewing points, both cost 20,000 IDR for entrance and you can buy snacks and food there.
+When flying a drone, be careful about signal loss as drones have lost their lives here.

 It’s an epic waterfall that’s well worth a visit, but it’s 2 hours from Malang city, so you’ll need to either rent a driver, use Grab or rent a moped and drive yourself.
 We did the last and the drive was fairly straight and comfortable.

-They decided to paint the area in colorful rainbow colours that can be seen from above and afar and it worked!
-It’s one of the awesome places to visit in Java and actually is only 3,000 entrance.
+They decided to paint the area in vibrant rainbow colours that can be seen from above and afar and it worked!
+It’s one of the awesome places to visit in Java and costs only 5,000 IDR to enter.